Brand Name: Gemzar®

 Gemcitabine belongs to a class of drugs known as antimetabolites, and resembles a normal cell nutrient that cancer cells need to grow.
 Because of this resemblance, cancer cells “ingest” gemcitabine, which then interferes with their growth.

 This medication is given as an injection into a vein (intravenously).
 Usually, gemcitabine is given once weekly for several weeks.
 Each injection takes about 30 minutes to complete.
 The duration of treatment may depend on several factors, including the type of cancer being treated, how well the drug is working, and your ability to tolerate the medication.
-Your doctor will recommend the dose and schedule that is best for you.
+Your doctor will recommend the dose and schedule that is appropriate for you.

 Gemcitabine side effects